Raʻiātea: Flora

-The vegetation of French Polynesia is characterized by two peculiarities: a high proportion of endemic plants and a relative scarcity of species.
+The vegetation of French Polynesia has a high proportion of endemic plants and a relative scarcity of species.
 The isolated location of the islands and the fact that they have never been connected to a continental landmass explain the high number of endemic plants.
 In the South Pacific, plants range from west to east.
 This caused the biodiversity of the islands to decrease eastward.
-For example, the islands of New Guinea and New Caledonia, located in the west, have a much higher number of species compared to Raiatea.
+For example, the islands of New Guinea and New Caledonia, located in the west, have a much higher number of species compared to Raʻiātea.
 In contrast, the islands of the Tuamotu Archipelago, the Pitcairn Islands and Easter Island in the far eastern Pacific are much less species-rich.

-In almost 2,000 years of settlement history, humans have decisively changed the flora of Raiatea with cultivation, especially in the fertile coastal areas.
-Coconut palms, breadfruit trees, taro, yams, cassava, sweet potatoes and various tropical fruits are grown as food crops, including a particularly tasty pineapple.
+In almost 2,000 years of settlement history, humans have changed the flora of Raʻiātea with cultivation, especially in the fertile coastal areas.
+Coconut palms, breadfruit trees, taro, yams, cassava, sweet potatoes and various tropical fruits are grown as food crops.
 Pineapple and vanilla fruits are exported and grown on small family farms.

 Significant remnants of the original vegetation have survived in the inaccessible, lush interior of the island, although the native plant communities are now threatened by guava bushes, bamboo thickets and other anthropogenic plants.

 The remaining natural vegetation on the island consists mostly of savanna and evergreen forest, with areas of coastal strand and hillside scrub.
-Raiatea has more savanna than the other Society islands.
+Raʻiātea has more savanna than the other Society islands.
 Most savanna is dominated by the bright green fern Dicranopteris linearis, which can form dense patches up to two metres high, interspersed with clumps of darker trees.
 Drier areas, including lower slopes and ridges on the north and northwest sides of the island, are dominated by Miscanthus floridulus, known as aiho or sword grass, a tall coarse bunch grass.
 The introduced molasses grass (Melinis minutiflora) is also common, forming lower gray-green patches among the bunchgrasses.

 Lowland forests are dominated by mape trees (Inocarpus fagifer), which grow up to 25 meters high.
 Mape trees have large, fluted, and buttressed trunks and dense canopies.
 The seed pods are roasted and eaten by local people.
 Other lowland forest trees include Hibiscus tiliaceus, breadfruit (Artocarpus altilis), and Cananga odorata, along with stands of the native bamboo Schizostachyum glaucifolium.
 Understory plants include the fern Angiopteris evecta and coffee (Coffea arabica), which was introduced to the islands for cultivation and now forms a dense shrub undergrowth in parts of the forest.